Transmission of coherent information at the onset of interactions: Introduction

 \section{Introduction}

-Over the past decade, progress in the field of quantum information has seen rapid acceleration, with the physical realisation of a large number of quantum technologies in disciplines such as communication, computing, and cryptography.
+Over the past decade, progress in the field of quantum information has seen rapid acceleration, with the physical realisation of a large number of quantum technologies in disciplines such as communication, computing, machine learning, and cryptography.
 Recently, for example, successful quantum key distribution over distances of thousands of kilometers has been achieved using a ground-to-satellite quantum communication network \cite{Chen2021}.
 Other recent advances include the development of programmable, scalable photonic quantum chips \cite{Arrazola2021}, and the demonstration of computational performance advantages over classical methods, see, e.g., \cite{King2021}.
-Breakthroughs such as these have precipitated the exploration of quantum technologies in other fields of information science, most notably in machine learning \cite{Yen2021, Anagiannis2021, schuld2019, Lu2020}.
-Of particular interest is the application of quantum machine learning techniques, for example, to obtain quantum machine learned quantum error correction \cite{AK-UCAN}, or to solve problems within condensed matter physics, such as modelling the behaviour of phase transitions in lattices \cite{Tan2021, Holanda2020}.

 A key challenge in the general field of quantum technologies is to control coherence and entanglement during quantum processes.
 Depending on the application, different behaviours are desired.
-Often, is necessary that entanglement be transferred efficiently from one system to another, such as in quantum communication within or in between quantum processors.
-At the same time, it can be important to retain pre-existing entanglement for as long as possible, in particular, to minimize its transfer to the environment \cite{Shor1995, Monz2009}.
+Often, it is necessary that entanglement be transferred efficiently from one system to another, such as in quantum communication within or in between quantum processors.
+Conversely, in other applications it can be important to retain pre-existing entanglement for as long as possible, in particular, to minimize its transfer to the environment \cite{Shor1995, Monz2009}.

+It is therefore important to explore the factors that determine the efficiency with which quantum information is transmitted between two systems as they start interacting.
+A key tool with which to investigate this is the coherent information \cite{Schumacher1996}.
+The coherent information serves as an indicator of the degree of preservation of initial entanglement as a quantum system undergoes a quantum channel.